 - If you’re copying the site to a new domain or subdomain, you must add your new domain in Plesk at this time

 - Go to the 1-click web apps utility and find the web app in the list that runs your site

-- Press the Clone button and select the new domain and/or path
+- Press the Clone button and select the new domain, subdomains and/or path

 - Click Clone or Continue to proceed with the clone.

-If you then wish to point the old domain to the new one, take a look over our guide to setting up a 301 redirect or, once you’re happy with the new domain, remove the old one in Plesk, then add it as a domain alias to the new domain.
+- If your clone was completed to move the site to a new domain, take a look over our guide to setting up a 301 redirect to ensure anyone reaching the old domain is redirected to the new one.

 After cloning my site, styles and theme settings are not loading properly!